repat/envoyer-deploy/readme.md

 Are you looking for a simple way to deploy your [Envoyer.io](http://envoyer.io) project from the command line?
 So was I, until I found the Envoyer Deploy Command from [JustPark](http://justpark.com)!

+> ⚠️ Update May 2020: Forked and updated for Laravel 6 and 7 since [JustPark didn't seem interested anymore](https://twitter.com/repat123/status/1262336245977370625)

 With this Artisan command, deploying to Envoyer.io is as simple as 1...2... well... more like this:

     ➜ php artisan envoyer:deploy